Recommender systems based on graph embedding techniques: A comprehensive review: General graph embedding for recommendation

-The sufficiency of random walks in the preservation of graph topological features directly determines the accuracy of learned embeddings, facing more challenges than word representation whose legitimacy of constructed sentences can be guaranteed by linguistic knowledge while the legitimacy of random walks still lacks a recognized test standard.
-For that, subsequent variants of DeepWalk and LINE have tried to design more intelligent random walking rules.
-For instance, Node2vec \cite{grover2016node2vec} defines a more flexible notion of node's neighbors, which allows random walks to identify special nodes that are within a common community or play similar roles in a graph.
-In technique, Node2vec designs a biased random walking rule guided by a return parameter $p$ and an in-out parameter $q$ as
+However, being in sharp contrast to word representation whose legitimacy of constructed sentences generally can be guaranteed by human linguistic knowledge, the legitimacy of random walks still lacks a recognized examination standard, which could hurt the accuracy of learned embeddings since inaccurate or even incorrect random walks are insufficient to capture a graph's global topology.
+Under this condition, based on the frameworks of DeepWalk or LINE, designing more intelligent random walking rules has been the focus of subsequent research into meta path-based techniques.
+For instance, by defining a more flexible notion of node's neighbors, Node2vec \cite{grover2016node2vec} equips random walking with abilities in identifying nodes of a common community or of similar roles in a general graph.
+In detail, Node2vec designs a biased random walking rule guided by a return parameter $p$ and an in-out parameter $q$ as

-Where $v_{i-1}$ walks from $v_{i-2}$ and $v_i$ is a neighbor of $v_{i-1}$; $d_{i-2,i}$ is the shortest path between $v_{i-2}$ and $v_i$, $Z$ is a normalization constant, and $\omega_{i-1,i}$ is the weight of edge $(i-1,i)$ (Tab.~\ref{MetaPath} gives details).
-In addition, NetMF \cite{qiu2018network} unifies DeepWalk, LINE, and Node2vec into a matrix factorization framework, providing a deeper perspective of these techniques in algebra for designing new random walking rules.
+where $v_{i-1}$ walks from $v_{i-2}$, $v_i$ is a neighbor of $v_{i-1}$, $d_{i-2,i}$ is the shortest path between $v_{i-2}$ and $v_i$, $Z$ is a normalization constant, and $\omega_{i-1,i}$ is the weight of edge $(i-1,i)$ (Tab.~\ref{MetaPath} gives details).
+Moreover, as for designing new random walking rules from a deeper perspective in algebra, NetMF \cite{qiu2018network} unifies DeepWalk, LINE and Node2vec into a matrix factorization framework.